browserengineering/book/book/visual-effects.md

 [^use-after-free]: Note that since Skia and SDL are C++ libraries, they are not always consistent with Python's garbage collection system.
-So the link between the output of `tobytes` and `sdl_window` is not guaranteed to be kept consistent when `skia_bytes` is garbage collected.
+So the link between the output of `tobytes` and `sdl_window` is not guaranteed to be kept consistent when `skia_bytes` is garbage-collected.
 The SDL surface could be left pointing at a bogus piece of memory, leading to memory corruption or a crash.
 The code here is correct because all of these are local variables that are garbage-collected together, but if not you need to be